Track MCP LogoTrack MCP

 There are two alternative technologies powering these capabilities:

-• Language servers implementing the language server Protocol (LSP) — the free/open-source alternative
+• Language servers implementing the language server protocol (LSP) — the free/open-source alternative

 which is used by default.